Civic Tokens

 - Double-check the Authorization header:

-Authorization: Bearer YOUR_TOKEN - Verify the MCP URL includes the profile parameter:
+Authorization: Bearer YOUR_TOKEN - Verify the MCP URL includes both accountId and profile parameters

 Content-Type: application/json - Test the token with a simple curl command first to isolate the issue